-- An area for community gardening has not been identified in the neighbourhood.
-The low residential population however may not deem it necessary in the short to medium term. - There are no other neighbourhood standard shortages due to the nature of the existing parklands and the land uses.
-These parklands function at a community and destination level as well and local neighbourhood residents have to compete for access at busy times.
+An area for community gardening has not been identified in the neighbourhood.
+The low residential population however may not deem it necessary in the short to medium term.

+There are no other neighbourhood standard shortages due to the nature of the existing parklands and the land uses.
+These parklands however function at a catchment and destination level and the local neighbourhood residents will have to compete for access at busy times.

-Neighbourhood 17 (134ha) comprises parts of Alexandra Hills and Capalaba.
-The neighbourhood is bounded by Finucane Road in the north, Windemere Road in the east, Coolnwynpin Creek in the south and Moreton Bay Road in the west.
+Neighbourhood 17 comprises parts of Alexandra Hills and Capalaba.
+The neighbourhood is approximately 134 ha in area and is bounded by Finucane Road in the north, Windemere Road in the east, Coolnwynpin Creek in the south and Moreton Bay Road in the west.
 Two small pockets of housing on the southern and eastern side of Coolnwynpin Creek Corridor remain within the neighbourhood as the road barrier is more significant then the creek corridor which is able to be used for recreation purposes and is crossable at certain locations.